Stock image: elusive disc | Design: HomeStudioBasics

 - Sound can get a little distant at times and boxed in so to speak.

-These sounded phenomenal out of my Android device, but an amp is very much recommended for more serious listening sessions in studio.
+These sounded phenomenal out of my Android device, but an amp is very much recommended for more serious listening sessions in the studio.
 How to choose a headphone amp!
-To sound their best, you will need a high quality Amp/DAC with higher quality source files.
-More on that in a bit.

 - Oppo HA-1